Political intrigue binds Scipio, Planus, and Titus as Castor’s loyalty is questioned.

 “Drusus,” Bitch Face snaps out of his fugue.
 “I came upon him and Caesar one night, talking alone, and I heard Druses say, ‘My allegiance is with you.’”

 “His uncle serves Genua in the Senate,” Mud Face nods.
-“And very loyal to Pompey,”
+“A Pompey loyalist,”

 “Mars and Minerva,” Milky sighs.
 “We might have to wage war on Rome,”

 “I would never wage war on Rome,” his Roman bride declares.
-“But I’ll raise my sword against anyone that strips me of my status as a Roman.”
+“But I’ll raise my sword against anyone who strips me of my status as a Roman.”

 “It appears we all have some thinking to do,” Castor says.

 “No,” his Roman bride declares.
 “We must focus on the here and now.
-We retake Mediolanum and establish new garrisons at Comum and Bellagio.
-You, dear Castor, will rebuild Octodurus,”
+We retake Mediolanum and re-establish the garrisons at Novum Comum and Belacius.
+Castor, you will oversee the building of a garrison and colony at Noviodunum.”

 “Castor,” his Roman bride softens.
-“I am sorry about your lancers,”
+“I am sorry about Hadrian, Valerius, and Pollio.”

 “Their treachery shames me,” Bitch Face regards him with puppy-dog eyes.
-“More than you know, Skipio,”
+“More than you know.”

 Aedan tuts loudly, raising the pretty Roman from his seat.